SnowConvert AI (scai) Command Reference

 OptionDescriptionRequiredDefault

---configPath to the JSON configuration file.
-If omitted, defaults to data-validation-config.json.Nodata-validation-config.json
+--configPath to the YAML configuration file.
+If omitted, defaults to .scai/config/data-validation-config.yaml.No.scai/config/data-validation-config.yaml

 --custom-imageCustom container image path to use instead of auto-resolving the latest.
 Format: /db/schema/repo/image_name:tagNo